 - The force of gravity is the weakest force we know ..... but it is the main force responsible for the motion of the components of our solar system and beyond. - This is a consequence of the fact that the gravitational force is always attractive.
-The other forces attractive. can be repulsive, or zero.
+The other forces can be attractive, repulsive, or zero.